Montgomery County Little League (MCLL)

 - Helmets cannot be removed during play.
 After a warning the player can be removed for unsportsmanlike conduct.
 (LL Rule 1.16)

-- All male players wear protective cups while playing and are required to do so while playing catcher.
+- All male players must wear athletic supporters while playing and are required to wear protective cups while playing catcher.
 (LL Rule 1.17)

 - All catching masks must be outfitted with a “dangling” type throat protector” (LL Rule 1.17)